“A prime position, friendly owners, rooftop dinners and ornate rooms add up to our favourite riad-hotel in Fes’ vast medina”

 Pride of place goes to the splendid double-aspect Yasmina Suite on the first floor.
 Triple windows look over the court one way and the city roofscape the other, one set opening onto a small private balcony.
 A huge handmade cedar four-poster sits on zellij tiling which continues up to head height, while stucco patterns continue up from the window arches to cover the entire ceiling.
 The bathroom has a 3-corner tub and plenty of light.

-Of the other rooms, ground-floor Roumana Suite stands out for its claw-footed bathtub and separate shower room, while across the court, Qarmousa Suite has steps up from the main double bedroom to a narrow mezzanine room with a daybed, and a green-tiled tadlakt-walled shower room below.
+Of the other rooms, ground-floor Roumana Suite stands out for its claw-footed bathtub and separate shower room, while on the first floor, Jannah Suite has steps up from the main double bedroom to a mezzanine bathroom with twin showers.
 Second floor Tamarind Suite is perhaps the least opulent, but shares the same 5-metre ceilings, diamond-tiled floors and beautiful rugs and bedspreads - in this case faded red, amber and burgundy; its bathroom has a raised tub in a zellij-covered pedestal, with overhead shower.
 The Argana Suite suite is smaller and is reached by 3 steep flights of stairs.
 It is the only suite that doesn’t look onto the courtyard but it has a lovely view over the medina and feels more private than the other rooms.

 - Central heating